Anambra State

-The state name was inherited from the former Anambra State, a territory that consisted of the present day Enugu State, Anambra State and parts of Ebonyi State.
+The state name was inherited from the former Anambra State, a territory that consisted of the present-day Enugu State, Anambra State and parts of Ebonyi State.
 The old Anambra State was formed in 1976 from the former East Central State.
 The state is named after Omambala River, a river that runs through the state.
 Anambra is the anglicized form of Omambala.
 The State capital is Awka.
-The city of Onitsha, a historic port city from the pre-colonial era, remains an important centre of commerce within the state,while Nnewi is the second largest commercial and industrial city in the state.
+The city of Onitsha, a historic port city from the pre-colonial era, remains an important centre of commerce within the state, while Nnewi is the second largest commercial and industrial city in the state.

-Nicknamed the "Light of the Nation", Anambra State is the fourteenth most populous state in the nation, although that has seriously been argued against as Onitsha, the state's biggest and most populous urban area was discovered to be over 8.5 million in population in 2022 by Africapolis which makes Onitsha one of the largest urban areas in Nigeria by population.
+Nicknamed the "Light of the Nation", Anambra State is the fourteenth most populous state in the nation, although that has seriously been argued against as Onitsha, the state's largest and most populous urban area was discovered to be over 8.5 million in population in 2022 by Africapolis which makes Onitsha one of the largest urban areas in Nigeria by population.
 The area currently known as Anambra State has been the site of numerous civilizations since at least the 9th century AD, including the ancient Kingdom of Nri, whose capital was the historic town of Igbo-Ukwu within the state.
 Residents of Anambra State are primarily Igbo, with the Igbo language serving as a lingua franca throughout the state.

 During the Nigerian Civil War (1967–1970), Anambra State was part of the secessionist Republic of Biafra formed by Igbo nationalists.
 Anambra was severely affected by the war.
 Today, Anambra State is one of the most urbanized states in Nigeria.